WHY ARE YOU LINING THE WATERMAIN PIPES AND WHAT SHOULD I EXPECT?

 Because the temporary water main is laying on the surface, the water being supplied by customers will be warmer than usual.
 This is similar to leaving a garden hose on the ground in the sun.
 To combat this, small quantities of water are left running from the system to keep the water supply cool.
 Keeping the water cool also reduces the demand for disinfection.

 Yes.
 Weather conditions must be severe or unforeseen mechanical difficulties arise in order to cancel a scheduled shut-off.
-If a situation requires us to reschedule a shut-off, residents and commercial establishments will be re-notified (via hand-deliver), of the rescheduled time and date(s) of the water shut off.
+If a situation requires us to reschedule a shut-off, residents and commercial establishments will be re-notified (via hand-delivered letter), of the rescheduled time and date(s) of the water shut off.

 In view of these temporary shut-offs, please ensure that any plumbing, heating/cooling systems or other devices (water softeners) incorporated into the water supply in your house will not be affected by the temporary shut-offs.
 It is highly recommended that these systems be disconnected during the construction process.